When is the best time to start

 Payment is billed in advance for the first two tutoring sessions.
 After

-that, students will be billed every two weeks.
+that, students will be billed in advance every one or two weeks.

-Tutoring cannot be billed for less than 1 hour, and can be billed in
+Tutoring cannot be billed for less than 1 hour but the additional time

 What if I need more information?